-Before getting a unique insider’s view and hitting the campaign trail in my mother-in-law’s constituency, I first attend a rally for Tsipras in a large square in the Egaleo district in western Athens.
+Before getting this weirdly unique insider’s view and hitting the campaign trail in my mother-in-law’s constituency, I first attend a rally for Tsipras in a large square in the Egaleo district in western Athens.

 There is a large crowd.
 It flows back a long way, past the Byzantine church, over the wide busy roads – stopping traffic into Athens centre.
 In this world of multi media coverage, the politician making open-air, rallying speeches here in front of a large mobilised mass in a town square seems a real throwback to a very different age.

 The crowds come in a receptive mood.
 There doesn’t seem to be heckling or trouble-makers.
 Many take the opportunity instead to conduct debates amongst themselves, and more still have brought elaborate picnics and ouzo and treat the occasion as a great chance to socialise.

 Politics being the social glue of the country.